Jesch101/Carbon-Footprint/README.md

 ## Code Functions
 - [`car_form`](cf_app/templates/cf_app/car_form.html)
-- [`home`](cf_app/templates/cf_app/home.html) Loads the Google Map onto the home page and allows user to input two locations to determine the carbon footprint of a vehicle given a start and end point.
+- [`home`](cf_app/templates/cf_app/home.html) Loads the Google Map onto the home page and allows user to input a start and end point to determine the carbon footprint of a vehicle.